-(b) Timber operations pursuant to an emergency notice shall comply with the rules and regulations of the Board.
-A person conducting timber operations under an Emergency Notice shall comply with all operational provisions of the Forest Practice Act and District Forest Practice Rules applicable to "Timber Harvest Plan", "THP", and "plan".

-(c) In-lieu practices for watercourse and lake protection zones as specified under Article 6 of the rules, exceptions to rules, and alternative practices are not allowed unless necessary to protect public health and safety.

-(d) Timber operations pursuant to an Emergency Notice may not commence for five working days from the date of the Director's receipt of the Emergency Notice unless such waiting period is waived by the Director.
+- (A) For projects filing an emergency notice for fuel hazard reduction under 14 CCR § 1052.4, archaeology requirements shall be conducted by a person possessing current certification pursuant to 14 CCR § 929.4 [949.4, 969.4]. - (b) Timber operations pursuant to an emergency notice shall comply with the rules and regulations of the Board.
+A person conducting timber operations under an Emergency Notice shall comply with all operational provisions of the Forest Practice Act and District Forest Practice Rules applicable to "Timber Harvest Plan", "THP", and "plan". - (c) In-lieu practices for watercourse and lake protection zones as specified under Article 6 of the rules, exceptions to rules, and alternative practices are not allowed unless necessary to protect public health and safety. - (d) Timber operations pursuant to an Emergency Notice may not commence for five working days or 15 days for a fuel hazard emergency per 14 CCR §§ 1052.1(e) and 1052.4, from the date of the Director's receipt of the Emergency Notice unless such waiting period is waived by the Director.
 The Director shall determine whether the emergency notice is complete.
 If it is found to be complete the Director shall send a copy of a notice of acceptance to the timberland owner.
 If the Emergency Notice is not complete it shall be returned to the submitter.
-If the Director does not act within five working days of receipt of the Emergency Notice, timber operations may commence.

-(e) Timber operations shall not continue beyond 120 days after the Emergency Notice is accepted by the Director unless a plan is submitted to the Director and found to be in conformance with the rules and regulations of the Board.
+If the Director does not act within five working days, 15 days for a fuel hazard emergency per 14 CCR §§ 1052.1(e) and 1052.4, of receipt of the Emergency Notice, timber operations may commence. - (e) Timber operations shall not continue beyond 120 days after the Emergency Notice is accepted by the Director unless a plan is submitted to the Director and found to be in conformance with the rules and regulations of the Board, except for burning operations to treat fuels in accordance with § 1052.4(d)(6) which shall be completed by April 1 of the year following fuel creation. - (f) Amendments to 14 CCR § 1052 Emergency Notice adopted on March 2, 2005 which became effective January 1, 2006, shall expire December 31, 2007.